eoinkeegan/110game/RULES.md

 - 8 players: Swap up to **1 card**

 ### 4. ♠️ Trick Play
-- **10 tricks** are played per round
+- **5 tricks** are played per round
-- Bid winner leads the first trick
+- Player to the left of the bid winner leads the first trick
 - Winner of each trick leads the next

 **Following Suit:**